Jim Bakker: PTL

 Throughout the 1970s, Bakker built a headquarters for PTL in the Carolinas called Heritage Village.
 Over time, the Bakkers expanded the ministry to include the Heritage USA theme park in Fort Mill, South Carolina, which became the third most successful theme park in the U.S. at the time.
 Viewer contributions were estimated to exceed $1 million a week, with proceeds to expand the theme park and The PTL Clubs mission.
 Bakker responded to inquiries about his use of mass media by saying: "I believe that if Jesus were alive today, he would be on TV".

-Two scandals brought down PTL in 1987: Bakker was accused of sexual misconduct by church secretary Jessica Hahn, which led to his resignation, and his illegal misuse of ministry funds eventually led to his imprisonment.
+Two scandals brought down PTL in 1987: Bakker was accused of sexual misconduct by church secretary Jessica Hahn, which led to his resignation, and his alleged illegal misuse of ministry funds eventually led to his imprisonment.
 Bakker was dismissed as an Assemblies of God minister on May 6, 1987.
 In 1990, the biographic television movie Fall from Grace, starring Kevin Spacey as Bakker, depicted his rise and fall.
 On January 18, 2019, ABC's 20/20 aired a two-hour special, entitled Unfaithfully Yours, about the PTL scandal.